neam/docker-persistent-db/README.md

 Info
 --------
-This plugin adds following envvars to your project automatically:
+This plugin populates the following envvars for you to use in your docker container:

 * DATABASE_URL
 * DB_HOST